Do you get unexplained, frequent headaches? Does your lower back hurt all the time? Is it hard for you to fall asleep at night?

 - BBH Hospital

 - Samitivej Sukhumvit Hospital

 - Sukhumvit Hospital

-Even if prices tend to be a bit higher than some private hospitals in Bangkok, the overall experience is second-to-none.
+Even though prices at private hospitals tend to be a bit higher than other hospitals in Bangkok, they offer great value for money and the overall experience is second-to-none.

 If you live or are staying in Samutprakan, and would rather not travel to Bangkok, you can get a health checkup at: